-After spending most of my life in a state where the leaves never change colors, I decided to take an October trip to New York to experience autumn.
-It was my first time visiting New York as an adult — I’d gone once with my family when I was 11, and once in high school for a journalism conference.
+After spending most of my life in a state where the leaves never change colors, I decided to experience autumn in New York.
+It was my first time visiting NYC as an adult.
 This time, I’d have full control of my itinerary and truly have the chance to explore.

-Although the trip was unseasonably warm, it was a much-needed escape from my real life, and a great way to spend time with old friends and family.
-I was only there for a few days, and there are a lot of landmarks and museums I wish I’d had time to see on this visit, but I was able to cover a lot of ground that weekend and had a great time finding my way around the city that never sleeps.
-I stayed with one of my best friends in Hamilton Heights, and loved getting to know the neighborhood.
+Although the trip was unseasonably warm, it was a much-needed escape.
+That weekend, I was able to cover a lot of ground, and enjoyed exploring the city that never sleeps.
+I stayed with one of my best friends in Hamilton Heights, a neighborhood I loved getting to know.

-For those planning a visit to New York City, check out my suggested itinerary items below!
+For those planning a visit to New York City, check out my suggested itinerary items!

 Places We Visited: The Highlights

 I started my first day at Bryant Park, a beautiful park in Midtown not far from the Empire State Building and Chrysler Building.
 Between the pop-up shops and the life-sized statue of Gertrude Stein, this little park offers beautiful views and plenty of people-watching.
-Bryant Park also has its own café and food kiosks, and hosts events and ice skating at different points in the year.
+With a café and food kiosks, Bryant Park hosts events and ice skating at different points in the year.

-Located on Wall Street, Federal Hall is known as the birthplace of American government, as the site of George Washington’s inauguration and the home of our first Congress and Supreme Court.
-Federal Hall is free to visit and a must-see for anyone interested in the early history of the United States.
+Located on Wall Street, Federal Hall is known as the birthplace of American government.
+This is the site of George Washington’s inauguration and the home of our first Congress and Supreme Court.
+Federal Hall is free to visit and a must-see for anyone interested in American history.

 I paid my respects at the 9/11 Memorial on my first day in New York.
 Visiting the twin memorial pools and seeing the names of those who died was a sobering experience, but also a powerful one.
 I plan to spend a day at the museum the next time I visit.

-This was my first time at The Met, but it quickly became one of my favorite museums I’ve ever visited.
-From George Washington’s Crossing of the Delaware to the Egyptian collections, there was so much to see that we spent an entire Sunday wandering around the museum and still weren’t able to do it all.
-It is definitely worth future visits!
+This was my first time at The Met, but it quickly became one of my favorite museums.
+From George Washington’s Crossing of the Delaware to the Egyptian collections, there was so much to see.
+We spent an entire Sunday wandering around the museum and still weren’t able to do it all!

 As one of the few surviving lighthouses in New York City, The Little Red Lighthouse was worth the dangerous trek off the beaten paths we took to get there! 🙂 The lighthouse is located under the George Washington Bridge and has become the inspiration for a sweet little story called The Little Red Lighthouse and the Great Gray Bridge.